 Haris is a part-qualified accountant working within the finance team.
 He graduated from BPP with a degree in Professional Accounting and is currently working towards his ACCA professional qualifications.

 Before joining Global Counsel, Haris gained experience within a finance team in an SME.
-He works alongside the Head of Finance to assist with day to day tasks.
+He works alongside the Director of Finance & Operations to assist with day to day tasks.

 Danielle supports Global Counsel’s senior team and Advisers, whilst also assisting with marketing activities.
 Prior to joining Global Counsel, Danielle worked at a tech start-up as a part of their operations team.
 She has a degree in Classical Civilisation.